kc2rxo/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 In contrast, such Evidence has to be impossible to create if the software instances used in a Computing Context are compromised.
 Attestation activities that are intended to create this Evidence therefore also provide guarantees about the validity of the Evidence they can create.

-### How the RATS Architecture Addresses the Lying Endpoint Problem
+## How the RATS Architecture Addresses the Lying Endpoint Problem

 RATS imply the involvement of at least two players (roles) who seek to overcome the lying endpoint problem.
 The Verifier wishes to consume application data supplied by a Computing Context.
 But before application data is consumed, the Verifier obtains Attestation Evidence about the Computing Context to assess likelihood of poisoned data due to endpoint compromise or failure.
-Remote Attestation argues that a systems's integrity characteristics should not be believed until rationale for believability is presented to the relying party seeking to interact with the system.
+Remote Attestation argues that a systems's integrity characteristics should not be believed until rationale for believability is presented to the Relying Party seeking to interact with the system.

 An Interconnect defines an untrusted channel between subject and object wherein the rationale for believability is securely exchanged.
 The type of interconnect technology could vary widely, ranging from GPIO pins, to a PC peripheral IO bus, to the Internet, to a direct physical connection, to a wireless radio-receiver association, or to a world wide mesh of peers.
 In other words, virtually every kind communication path could be used as the "Interconnect" in RATS.
 In fact, a single party could take on all roles at the same time (e.g. Self Encrypting Devices).